fanoromani/veganhive-timeline-server/README.md

         npm install
    ```

-   Configure the application by creating a .env file and setting the the "DATABASE_URL" to the [Base Url][#base-url]
+   Configure the application by creating a .env file and setting the the "DATABASE_URL" to the [Base Url](#base-url)

 4. Run the server: